 fascinating interdisciplinary and international arts

 movement that began in the 1960s.
-As Smith

-writes, "Fluxus was once called
+"Fluxus was once called

 'the most radical and experimental art movement of the